 The company, founded in 1918, predicted a net loss of 765 billion yen ($9.5 billion) in the year ending March 31, scrapping its May projection of 50 billion yen in profit, it said Oct.
 31. The forecast prompted Osaka-based Panasonic to say it won’t pay a dividend for the first time since 1950 because of an “urgent need” to improve its financial position.

-“It’s difficult to see much hope,” said Amir Anvarzadeh, Singapore-based manager for Asia equity sales at BGC Partners Inc. (BGCP), “Panasonic has no notable edge in audio and video.”
+“It’s difficult to see much hope,” said Amir Anvarzadeh, Singapore-based manager for Asia equity sales at BGC Partners Inc. (BGCP:US), “Panasonic has no notable edge in audio and video.”

 The company had its credit rating cut two levels by Standard & Poor’s on Nov.
 2. The long-term debt was rated BBB, down from A-, S&P said in a statement, citing “huge” losses and the outlook for a slow recovery at the maker of consumer electronics, solar panels and home appliances.
 The rating, which is the second-lowest investment grade, was assigned with a stable outlook.